bturndorf/citibike/project-docs/MVP_INFRASTRUCTURE.md

 - Users understand how to use the app
 - Results are presented clearly
 - App provides value to CitiBike users

-### Business Success
-- App gains some user traction
-- Positive feedback from initial users
-- Foundation for future enhancements

-## 9. Future Scaling (When Needed)

-### When to Add Complexity
-- **More than 100 daily users**: Add caching
-- **Database performance issues**: Optimize queries
-- **Need for real-time data**: Add scheduled jobs
-- **Advanced features**: Add user accounts

-### Migration Path
-- Start with Railway MVP
-- Move to AWS when needed
-- Gradual feature addition
-- Maintain simple deployment process

-This simplified approach focuses on getting a working MVP quickly without the complexity of AWS, CI/CD, or advanced monitoring.
-We can always add these features later when the application proves successful and needs to scale.